 By the way, all that card-playing and world-travelling bullshit I just described?
 Two hours.
 Nuts to Square.
 All of it survived in our recording by the way, which means that two of our recorded three hours are nothing but cards.
 Nuts to us.
 This is where our footage first cuts out, unfortunately, so it’s time for memory, and for me to once again turn to RickyC’s playthrough from World of Longplays (YouTube) as a source for screenshots.

 Still wanting to carry on with the Queen of Cards quest, we started looking for the next rare card, Chicobo, which is won by winning the damnable Chocobo puzzles in all the Chocobo forests of the world.
 We grabbed the northern forests no problem, including the troublesome Trabia forest this time.
 The southern Chocobo Forests proved to be a lot more trouble.
-We couldn’t find the one on the continent of Centra, and for good reason, as it turns out that the only way to reach it at this point in the game is to find a teeny, tiny crack in a mountain range next to a beach, which the party can cross on foot.
+We couldn’t find the one on the continent of Centra, and for good reason, as it turns out that the only way to reach it at this point in the game is to find a teeny, tiny crack in a mountain range next to a beach, which the party can cross on foot, all of this far to the east of the forest.
 We found a second forest a few minutes later, but on our way there, we discovered we had arrived at the orphanage just as the plot intended.
 I steered clear of it… and collided with Galbadia Garden, which was parked just to the side, off-screen.
 We had literally just crashed into the plot.

 Despite Galbadia presumably waiting in ambush, Balamb somehow gets the jump on them and Squall orders an attack.
 You actually get to select a few orders from a menu, though the impact is purely cosmetic.
 Nice touch, though.
 He also goes to examine the troops, and sees that Zell has prepared a unit to guard the quad on his own initiative.
 Weirdly, Zell follows this up by asking Squall for his ring.
 The timing of this was ridiculous, neverminding the fact that the ring hasn’t been mentioned… at all, actually?
 What the hell.
 Zell also refuses to explain why he wants it, which is just weird, if not outright creepy.
 At this point, Rinoa arrives and promises to defend the Garden as well.